-Pinhoti Trail: Porters Gap to Cheaha State Park is a 20.3 mile point-to-point trail located near Talladega, AL that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+Pinhoti Trail: Porters Gap to Cheaha State Park is a 20.3 mile moderately trafficked point-to-point trail located near Talladega, AL that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 Beautiful lookouts and scenery; including the sunset!
 Plenty of camping spots along the way.
 It's absolutely peaceful!

 Parked at Adam's Gap and took the Pinhoti to the top of Stairway to Heaven (rock garden that climbs 500' in >1/2 mi) with 11 year old on his first backcountry overnight hike.
 Pretty hike with plenty of water.
 Camped on overlook roughly 3/10 mi past top of Stairway to Heaven - and just 2/10 of mi shy of small stream and developed campsite just 2/10 mi further.
 Total out and back about 11 miles.

 A friend and I parked at Turnipseed campground and hiked the Pinhoti trail then turned on to the Skyway trail and then finished up with the Chinnabee Silent trail to make for a big loop.
 The Pinhoti section was by far the most difficult section of the three trails in the loop.
 The trail is very rocky and has many places that make spraining an ankle easy, but the multiple overlooks are well worth the hike (although when we did the hike the weather was horrible and it was raining very hard so we could only see around 50 yards when we were on top of the vistas, which is why I give the trail a 4 star rating rather than a 5).
 The trail only has a few developed campsites on it so plan accordingly.
 In all it was a very nice trail and it offered a great mountain feel especially since it is in the not very mountainous state of Alabama.